inerttila/Excel-Data-App/README.md

   file_path = 'C:\\Users\\User\\Desktop\\excel-data\\Timesheet-managementt.xlsx'
 ```

-When you use the Timesheet Management Application and click the "Confirm" button, your work-related data will be saved in an Excel file.
-This Excel file acts as your digital timesheet, storing all the information you input.

-By default, the Excel file will be automatically created and saved in the `excel-data` folder within the project directory.
-You can easily access and manage your work records in this Excel file for record-keeping and analysis.

 ## Usage with Compiling the C++ Part (main.cpp)

 To compile the C++ part of the application, follow these steps: